 The study's findings boil down to this notion: You might not be able to change your long commute, but you can change your mindset.
-Individuals who dislike traveling to and from work often try to offset negative emotions with fun distractions, like books or music.
+Individuals who dislike traveling to and from work often try to offset negative emotions with fun distractions, like books or music (which are among the best gifts for commuters).
 But people who focus on their future goals and how they can achieve them will end up feeling more prepared—and far more optimistic—than their peers.

 [h/t Science of Us]